roytang/blog/content/post/2006/04/priest-stand-up-comic.md

 At the place where I go to Mass, the priests prefer to stand in front of the altar, closer to the audience, holding a microphone in their hands and pacing around a bit during the homily.

-I remarked to my brother during the Easter Sunday mass: "I bet priests would make great stand-up comics.&#8221;
+I remarked to my brother during the Easter Sunday mass: "I bet priests would make great stand-up comics."

-His response: "That would make an awesome sitcom.&#8221;
+His response: "That would make an awesome sitcom."

 Imagine, if you will, a priest at a small parish, occasionally bored with what is surely his life's calling.
 Every so often, he sneaks out to his local comedy club and performs as a stand-up comic.
 Hilarity ensues.